Bus stop: Design

-In many places, bus stop infrastructure includes bins for litter.
+Bus stop infrastructure may include bins for litter.
 Pictured is a rural bus stop in York Region, north of Toronto.

 Bus stop infrastructure ranges from a simple pole and sign, to a rudimentary shelter, to sophisticated structures.
 The usual minimum is a pole mounted flag with suitable name/symbol.
 Bus stop shelters may have a full or partial roof, supported by a two, three or four sided construction.
-Modern stops are mere steel and glass/perspex constructions, although in other places, such as rural Britain, stops may be wooden brick or concrete built.
+Modern stops are usually steel and glass/perspex constructions, although in other places, such as rural Britain, stops may be wooden brick or concrete built.

-The construction may include small inbuilt seats.
-The construction may feature advertising, from simple posters, to complex illuminated, changeable or animated displays.
-Some installations have also included interactive advertising.
+The bus stop may include small inbuilt seats, and advertising, either posters, or illuminated, changeable or animated displays.
+Some bus stops haveinteractive advertising.
 Advertising may be the primary reason for the shelter, and the advertising pays for the bus shelter.
-Design and construction may be uniform to reflect a large corporate or local authority provider, or installations may be more personal or distinctive where a small local authority such as a parish council is responsible for the stop.
-The stop may include separate street furniture such as a bench, lighting and a trash receptacle (dustbin).
+Design and construction may be uniform to reflect a large corporate or local authority provider, or installations may be more variable where a small local authority such as a parish council is responsible for the stop.
+The stop may include separate street furniture such as a bench, lighting and a trash receptacle.

 Individual bus stops may simply be placed on the sidewalk/pavement next to the roadway, although they can also be placed to facilitate use of a busway.
 More complex installations can include construction of a bus turnout or a bus bulb, for traffic management reasons, although use of a bus lane can make these unnecessary.
 A 'floating bus stop' or 'bus stop bypass' is located between a road and a cycle lane, so that passengers must cross the cycle lane in order to reach it.
 They are "ubiquitous in the Netherlands, and common across Europe".